-Create Javascript Library From Scratch
+Create a JavaScript Library From Scratch

 Write a Javascript Library From Scratch

-Create Javascript Library Definition with Self-Invoking Function
+Create JavaScript Library Definition with Self-Invoking Function

-• Check if the $$ is called as a constructor, If not then create a new instance of $$.
+• Check if the $$ is called as a constructor.
+If not, then create a new instance of $$.

-• Setup the this and elements array for storing selected elements.
+• Set up this and the elements array for storing selected elements.

 (function (win, doc) {